andrew-woolford/funkysquid-img-size-width/README.md

 is the ability to choose if the image loads with either loading=lazy or loading=eager.

 > [!NOTE]
-> When instaling this module in the app/code folder you needs to create a folder called FunkySquid and lace the code inside that.
+> When instaling this module in the app/code folder you needs to create a folder called FunkySquid and place the code inside that.